June 28th, 2014

 08:12 AM ET

-(CNN) – For 1.6 billion people, the holiest month of the year began this week.
+(CNN) - For 1.6 billion people, the holiest month of the year began this past Saturday.

-The exact starting date depended on the locale, but most Muslims across the globe will be fasting, praying and abstaining from sex and smoking during daylight hours.
+The exact starting date sometimes depends on the locale, but most Muslims across the globe will be fasting, praying and abstaining from sex and smoking during daylight hours.
 Many call it a time of spiritual purity and rededication to God.

 Here's everything you need to know about the observance.